 Eligibility.
-This Contest is open only to legal U.S. residents of the Station’s Designated Market Area (“DMA”) as defined by Nielsen Audio, age twenty-one (21) or older at the time of entry with a valid Social Security number, who have not won a prize from the Station valued at $500 or more in the last 6 months, and whose immediate family members or household members have not won a prize from the Station valued at $500 or more in the last 6 months.
+This Contest is open only to legal U.S. residents of the Station’s Designated Market Area (“DMA”) as defined by Nielsen Audio, age eighteen (18) or older at the time of entry with a valid Social Security number, who have not won a prize from the Station valued at $500 or more in the last 6 months, and whose immediate family members or household members have not won a prize from the Station valued at $500 or more in the last 6 months.
 Void where prohibited by law.
 Employees of Station, Cumulus Broadcasting LLC, and each of their parent companies, affiliates, related entities and subsidiaries, promotional sponsors, prize providers, advertising agencies, other radio stations serving the Station’s DMA, and the immediate family members and household members of all such employees are not eligible to participate.
 The term “immediate family members” includes spouses, parents and step-parents, siblings and step-siblings, and children and stepchildren.
 The term “household members” refers to people who share the same residence at least three (3) months out of the year.
 The Contest is subject to all applicable federal, state and local laws and regulations.
 Participation constitutes entrant’s full and unconditional agreement to these Official Rules and Station’s decisions, which are final and binding in all matters related to the Contest.
 Winning a prize is contingent upon fulfilling all requirements set forth herein.

 Contest Period.
-The Contest will begin at approximately 7:30 a.m.
-CT on Monday, October 11, 2021 and will run from 7:30 a.m.
-CT to 7:45 a.m CT each weekday (excluding holidays, and days on which Station on-air personality is on vacation or taking sick leave) through Friday, October 15, 2021 (the “Contest Period”).
+The Contest will begin at approximately 8:00 a.m.
+CT on Monday, September 26, 2022 and will run from 8:00 a.m. to 9:00 a.m.
+CT each weekday (excluding holidays, and days on which Station on-air personality is on vacation or taking sick leave) through Friday, September 30, 2022 (the “Contest Period”).
 The Station’s computer is the official time keeping device for this Contest.

 How to Enter and Win.
-Listen to the Station at approximately 7:30 a.m.
-CT on weekdays during the Contest Period (each, a “Sounder Day”).
-When the Station on-air personalities ask the “Nearly Impossible Question” (each, a “Sounder”), listeners must call the Station at 850-275-0933.
-Caller number three (#3) to the Station, as determined by the Station in its sole discretion, will be the winner for that Sounder Day, after providing the Station the winning listener’s name and phone number, subject to verification and compliance with these Contest Rules.
+Listen to the Station weekdays between 8:00 a.m.
+CT and 9:00 a.m.
+CT during the Contest Period (each, a “Sounder Day”).
+When the Station plays the “Bloody Mary Festival” sounder, listeners should call the Station at 850-275-0933 and be caller number three (#3).
+The third (3rd) caller to the Station, as determined by the Station in its sole discretion, will receive that day’s prize, after providing the Station the winning listener’s name and phone number, subject to verification and compliance with these Contest Rules.
 All entrants’ participation in the Contest may be played on-air.
 Time Delay Between Over-the-Air Analog Signal and Internet Broadcast: Due to the time delay that exists between the Station’s analog over-the-air signal and the Station’s online webcast, listeners who listen to the Station online may hear the cue to call later than listeners listening to the Station’s analog over-the-air signal.
 As a result, the odds of an online listener entering this Contest on-air may be diminished.
 Limit one (1) prize per person.